top of page

 Scarlet.

-Little blossoms of red spilling from a dark gash.
+Little blossoms of red spilled from a dark gash.
 My brother wailed as his eyes flushed tears onto his small hands, mixed with the color of cherry wine.
-A corner of the coffee table he ran headfirst into smudged in the same tint.
+A corner of the coffee table he ran headfirst into was smudged in the same tint.

 It should've been too vivid for a fifth-grader, the bloody rivulets streaming down his face and matting his hair into clumps.
 Maybe I was too busy convincing myself that everything would be okay.
 That I wasn’t a part of it—because it’s not like I injured him.